quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When using Dynamic SID allocation, the load balancer's SID table can be as large as 2^56 entries, which is prohibitively large.
-To constrain the size of this table, servers are encouraged to accept only one ID, so that the rest can be purged from the load balancer's provisional table.
+To constrain the size of this table, servers are encouraged to accept a small number of IDs, so that the rest can be purged from the load balancer's provisional table.

 One form of attack would send a large number of random CIDs in long headers to increase the size of the load balancer's permanent or provisional table.